code-troopers/code-troopers.github.io/README.md

 https://gohugo.io/templates/overview/

-The most useful page there is the one about the available functions:
+The most useful page there is the one about the available functions and Amazing Documentation:

 https://gohugo.io/templates/functions/